Noamrok/RPS/README.md

 Here are some Images from the game:

-*Disclaimer: We don't have any sense of graphical design, colors palettes and UX...
+*Disclaimer: We don't have any sense of graphical design and color palettes.

 ![Login](/Images/RPS_Screenshot_2020.07.28_17.09.55.jpg)